0xffchain/multisig-contract/README.md

 1. Restrict `update` so it can only be called by the contract itself.
 To update the owner set or threshold, users must submit a multisig-approved transaction via `execute` that calls `update` with the new parameters.
 This ensures that all critical changes require the same level of multisig approval, maintaining consistency, security and reducing attack surfaces.

+## Signature Verification
+Todo
+1. Choose a scheme to use
+2. Signers data validation
+3. Signers signature validation

+### What are we working on?
+Building the mechanism that checks and enforces that only valid, unique, and authorized signatures from the current signer set can approve and execute transactions, using a secure and replay-resistant signature scheme.

+**What is a valid signature**
+   - A valid signature Correctly signs the expected transaction hash (including all relevant parameters and the current nonce)
+   - Is produced using the private key of a current signer
+   - Passes cryptographic verification (e.g., ecrecover returns a nonzero address)

+**Who are the valid signers**
+   - The current set of the approved signers.
+   - Only signatures from this set are counted towards threshold.

+**What constiteutes a valid action**
+    - Valid unique signature set
+    - Threshold reached
+    - No replay
+    - Correct transaction hash

+### What can go wrong?

+1. Malformed message hash
+2. Replay attack
+   1. Cross chian
+   2. Cross Contract
+   3. Time base (noce)
+3. Duplicate signatures
+4. Bad signature accepeted
+5. Signature maliability
+6. Old signer set valid in new

+### What are we going to do about it?
+1. Malformed message hash: Use a well-defined, structured hash (EIP-712 or EIP-191) and test hash construction off-chain and on-chain for consistency.
+2. Replay attack: Use EIP-712 for domain separation (protects against cross-chain, contract, and function replay).
+Use a nonce to prevent reuse of signatures on the same contract and function.
+3. Duplicate signatures: Check for signature uniqueness in the verification logic.
+4. Bad signature accepeted: Check that `ecrecover` returns a nonzero address and that the address is in the current signer set.
+5. Signature maliability: [will be addressed later on, on further research]
+6. Old signer set valid in new: Maintain a single set of only present signers; invalidate old signers, and ensure the nonce is independent of the signer set.

 ## Test cases
 1. Deployment / Constructor